The present trend is towards the development of material removal processes that employ primarily non-mechanical energy.

 - Diamond dust

 Boron is the most expensive abrasive material but is the best suited for cutting tungsten carbide, tool steel and precious stones.
-Boron silico carbide is the new promising abrasive which has an abrasive powder of 8-12 per cent greater than that of boron carbide.
+Boron silicon carbide is the new promising abrasive which has an abrasive powder of 8-12 per cent greater than that of boron carbide.

 Silicon covers the maximum application of USM machining.